The next step is to create a local copy of the remote repo by cloning it.

-Cloning a repo automatically creates a remote named origin which points to the repo you cloned from.
+Cloning a repo automatically creates a remote named origin, which points to the repo you cloned from.

 Conventions: